-ultimate corona fashion grant list - apply now
+the ultimate fashion grant list - free money

 Times are tough for the fashion industry.
 Especially for small businesses that might not have the portfolio diversification or cash reserves that larger companies have.
 But, virtue + vice is here for you.
 That is why I made this ultimate corona fashion grant list that you can apply to now for aid.